 On the 30th we will have live music with the “Coyote Town Cryers”.

-We are also offering package deals with an overnight stay, breakfastÂ and a morning horseback ride(Saturday’s only).
+We are also offering package deals with an overnight stay, breakfastÂ and a morning horseback ride(Saturday’s only) Including an offer on the korean ginseng to include in your diet.

 So Please call 435-624-3250 for reservations, questions & directions.